dejaime/parrot/README.md

 1. Procedural Terrain (Perlin Noise)

 Generate an ASCII terrain map using 2D Perlin noise.
 You can pass any string (like your name or a location) as a seed.
-You should see the exact same pattern if running on your local system.
+You should see the exact same pattern if running on your local system with `"archipelago" 60 20`

 `# Usage: cargo run --example perlin <SEED_STRING> <WIDTH> <HEIGHT>`